Chia-Codes/Portfolio/README.md

 * [Slack](https://slack.com/intl/en-gb/)
     * Slack was used to discuss code, fix hosting and connecting issues and gain feedback on written code.
 * [Google](https://www.google.com)
-    * Used for the site to conatain useful links and fonts.
+    * Google fonts used for styling throughout the website.
+    * Google maps used to embbed a location and interactive feature in the footer.
+    * Devtools used to read, discover and learn how different codes used, for this website implementing ['preload'](https://developer.chrome.com/docs/devtools/application/debugging-speculation-rules)

 ### Media